 Perhaps the pressure now has to come from the stands.
 Supporters do not owe FIFA their atmosphere, their savings, their holidays, their songs or their sentimental loyalty to what the World Cup used to mean.
 If FIFA wants a tournament for officials, sponsors, event tourists and corporate guests, then perhaps it should be allowed to enjoy exactly that: a beautiful product with the soul carefully removed.

 The uncomfortable thought is that the World Cup may no longer be the tournament that matters most in the hearts of football people.
 It may still have the name, the trophy, the television numbers and the institutional arrogance that comes with owning the calendar.
 But prestige is not the same as love.
 Reverence cannot be invoiced.
-If the tournament continues to treat real supporters as a problem to be monetised, processed or kept at a distance, then its value will eventually become ceremonial rather than emotional.

 That is why my hope is already travelling elsewhere: to the islands, to the pubs, to the stadiums, to the songs, to the friends I want beside me, and to a tournament that, if UEFA keeps its word, could become the greatest football festival of our generation.